 A name you might recognize thanks to Brooklyn actress Saoirse Ronan, this has been a popular choice for girls in Ireland since the 1920s.
 Pronounced SARE-sha, the name means "freedom" in Gaelic, lending it a patriotic ring.

 Reilly is a name with valiant undertones, meaning brave or courageous.
-Pronounced RYE-lee, this is popular surname in Ireland that has steadily gained ground as a given name as well.
+Pronounced RYE-lee, this is a popular surname in Ireland that has steadily gained ground as a given name as well.
 Although Reilly is traditionally given to boys, it's become more and more popular as a girls' name too.

 Pronounced ROSH-een, the name is a variation of the Latin name Rose.
 Róísín has an enduring legacy in Ireland as a consistently popular given name since the 16th century.
 The name appears commonly in Irish poems and songs.

 Also commonly spelled Kieran, this musical-sounding name for boys is pronounced KEER-awn.
 Although popular as a boy's name, like the name Reilly, this has recently become a name given to girls along with the feminized form, Ciara.
 The stem of the word ciar mean dark and, combined with the diminutive "an," the name is commonly attributed to mean "little dark one."

 Ready for more beautiful baby name inspiration?
 Keep reading for 10 Italian names for girls that we love.